transient-haskell/transient/README.md

 Don't worry: as always, everything is composable.
 All the previous distributed primitives are rewritten in terms of these two new ones.

-How to run the new example ghcjs code:
+How to run the new example with ghcjs code:

+You nee ghc and ghcjs installed.

 clone and install perch: